aherbay/personal_website/content/en/publication/erpscope/index.md

 - "2"
 publishDate: "In preparation"
 slides:
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary:
 tags:
 -
-title: "ERPscope: a new R package to visualize and analyze Event-Related Potential data"
+title: "ERPscope: a new R package to visualize and analyze Event-Related Potential data (to be submitted)"
 url_code:
 url_dataset: ""
 url_pdf: ""